-&lt;sup>18 Nasdaq Rules 5910(c)(3), 5910(d)(6) and 5920(c)(5).
+Nasdaq Rules 5910(c)(3), 5910(d)(6) and 5920(c)(5).

-&lt;sup>19 15 U.S.C.
-78f(b)(5).
+Finally, Nasdaq believes that the proposed fees are consistent with the investor protection objectives of Section 6(b)(5) of the Act21 in that they are designed to promote just and equitable principles of trade, to remove impediments to a free and open market and national market system, and in general to protect investors and the public interest.
 Specifically, the fees are designed, in part, to ensure that there are adequate resources for Nasdaq's listing compliance program, which helps to assure that listing standards are properly enforced and investors are protected.